What Happens If You Don't File Taxes For Your Small Business

 Consequences of Not Filing or Paying Business Taxes

-Depending on your business structure and activities, the IRS could impose one or more of the following penalties for not filing tax returns:
+Depending on your business structure and activities, the IRS could impose one or more of the following penalties for failing to pay or file:

 • Failure to file an information return